PreciousSteve/Food-and-Calories-Tracker-API/README.md

 # Food and Calorie Tracker API

 The **Food and Calorie Tracker API** is designed to help users track their daily food intake, manage their calories, and set fitness goals.
-It provides features like logging meals, tracking calorie intake, setting custom calorie goals, and managing user profiles.
+It provides features like logging meals, tracking calorie intake, setting custom calorie goals, setting custom reminders and managing user profiles.

 ## Features